 If you’re experiencing cravings in the follicular or ovulatory phases, consider incorporating more foods into your diet that contain phytoestrogens, which are plant compounds that can modulate estrogen levels.
 These include flax seeds, sesame seeds, legumes like split peas and mung beans, dried fruit, whole grains, and cruciferous vegetables like kale and broccoli.

 In the luteal phase, progesterone takes over.
 Post-ovulation your body hangs on to the hope that you’ll conceive and increases this essential hormone for pregnancy (think: pro-gestation).
 For a healthy pregnancy, you’re going to need more resources, so hunger naturally increases at this time.
+Serotonin also takes a dip, so you may naturally be craving carbohydrates that can help increase levels of this neurotransmitter.

 You may find that luteal-phase hunger equates to specific PMS cravings for things like sweets, red meat, chocolate, and more.
 Refer to this article to learn what they might mean.